Estate plan

 Nevada has adopted electronic will legislation (2017).
 You may be able to create, sign, and witness a will electronically using approved methods.

-Nevada authorized remote online witnessing (ROW) in 2017.
-Witnesses can observe your signing via live video call for wills, trusts, powers of attorney, and healthcare directives.
+Nevada allows remote online witnessing for all estate planning documents.
+Witnesses can observe your signing over a live video call instead of being physically present.

 This information is general in nature and not legal advice.
 Laws change.
 Consult a licensed estate planning attorney in Nevada for guidance specific to your situation.